nicholaswile/Maya-Unity-Production-Pipeline/README.md

 > This workflow only works in the Unity Editor.
 It won't work in built games.

 ## Future work
-I have two main extensions in mind for this solution: supporting Blender workflows (e.g., Blender-Unity), as well as Unreal Engine (e.g., Maya-Unreal).
+This could easily be expanded to support other file and asset types, including materials and animations.
+Beyond that, I have two main extensions in mind for this solution: supporting Blender workflows (e.g., Blender-Unity), as well as Unreal Engine (e.g., Maya-Unreal).
 If I see a need for it, then I would consider adding support for other DCCs and game engines.
 The most likely candidate engine as of now is Godot.

 ## Bugs
 Sometimes several backup copies are created.
 For now, be mindful to delete unwanted assets.